SmogDr/edar_coursebook/docs/06-string_date.md

 ```

 ```
-## [1] 1601660518
+## [1] 1601677874
 ```

 That's a lot of seconds.
 How many years is that?
-Just divide that number by [60s/min $\cdot$ 60min/hr $\cdot$ 24hr/d $\cdot$ 365d/yr] => 50.7883219 years.
+Just divide that number by [60s/min $\cdot$ 60min/hr $\cdot$ 24hr/d $\cdot$
+365d/yr] => 50.7888722 years.

-This calculation ignores leap years but you get the point...
+This calculation ignores leap years, but you get the point...

 ### Date-time formats

-Note that the `Sys.time()` function provided the date in a ***"year-month-day"*** format and the time in an ***"hour-minute-second"*** format: 2020-10-02 11:41:58
+Note that the `Sys.time()` function provided the date in a
+***"year-month-day"*** format and the time in an ***"hour-minute-second"***
+format: 2020-10-02 16:31:14.

-Not everyone uses this exact ordering when they record dates and times, which is one of the reasons working with dates and times can be tricky.
-You probably have little difficulty recognizing the following date-time objects as equivalent but not-so-much for some computer programs:
+Not everyone uses this exact ordering when they record dates and times, which
+is one of the reasons working with dates and times can be tricky.
+You probably
+have little difficulty recognizing the following date-time objects as
+equivalent but, for some computer programs, not so much:

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:date-times-1)Date-time objects come in different forms</caption>